Godseed: Benevolent or Malevolent?: Is the concept of malevolence universal?

 \subsection{Meta-Rules for God-level Autonomous Artificial Intelligence}

 Here are some possible meta-rules for trans-sapient AI agents.
-The issue of how the agents could become so intelligent in the first place, we ignore, and we attempt to list them in order of increasing risk or malevolence.
+The issue of how the agents could become so intelligent in the first place, I ignore, and I attempt to list them in order of increasing risk or malevolence.